planetapex/apex-plugin-dynamicDateTimePicker/README.md

 ### Time Picker Addon Options
-Each of the Date and Time Picker Type option has an option to apend a time picker to it so that the user can select time as well.
+Each of the Date and Time Picker Type option has an option to append a time picker to it so that the user can select time as well.

 #### Date Time Separator
 Separator between date and time